CrowdStrike (NASDAQ:CRWD) PT Raised to $225.00

-CrowdStrike (NASDAQ:CRWD – Get Rating) had its price target hoisted by Barclays from $215.00 to $225.00 in a research report report published on Wednesday, The Fly reports.
+CrowdStrike (NASDAQ:CRWD – Get Rating) had its price target lifted by investment analysts at Barclays from $215.00 to $225.00 in a note issued to investors on Wednesday, The Fly reports.
+Barclays‘s price objective points to a potential upside of 16.40% from the company’s current price.

-A number of other brokerages have also recently weighed in on CRWD.
-Royal Bank of Canada dropped their price target on CrowdStrike from $275.00 to $225.00 in a research report on Tuesday, May 31st.
-Canaccord Genuity Group dropped their price objective on CrowdStrike from $260.00 to $200.00 and set a buy rating for the company in a research report on Thursday, May 19th.
-Wells Fargo & Company dropped their price objective on CrowdStrike from $275.00 to $250.00 and set an overweight rating for the company in a research report on Friday, June 3rd.
-Guggenheim started coverage on CrowdStrike in a research report on Friday, August 12th.
-They set a buy rating and a $270.00 price objective for the company.
-Finally, JMP Securities reiterated a buy rating and set a $275.00 price objective on shares of CrowdStrike in a research report on Friday, June 3rd.
-Twenty-six research analysts have rated the stock with a buy rating, According to data from MarketBeat.com, the company has an average rating of Buy and an average target price of $250.89.
+A number of other analysts have also weighed in on the stock.
+DA Davidson cut their target price on shares of CrowdStrike from $280.00 to $235.00 and set a “buy” rating on the stock in a research note on Friday, June 3rd.
+Wells Fargo & Company dropped their price target on shares of CrowdStrike from $275.00 to $250.00 and set an “overweight” rating on the stock in a research note on Friday, June 3rd.
+Oppenheimer dropped their price target on shares of CrowdStrike from $300.00 to $250.00 and set an “outperform” rating on the stock in a research note on Friday, June 3rd.
+Royal Bank of Canada dropped their price target on shares of CrowdStrike from $275.00 to $225.00 in a research note on Tuesday, May 31st.
+Finally, Mizuho dropped their price target on shares of CrowdStrike from $270.00 to $220.00 and set a “buy” rating on the stock in a research note on Wednesday, May 18th.
+Twenty-six equities research analysts have rated the stock with a buy rating, According to MarketBeat.com, CrowdStrike currently has a consensus rating of “Buy” and a consensus price target of $250.89.

 About CrowdStrike